Northeast Washington Forestry Coalition

 Origins of the coalition

 In 2002, several local leaders met in the Colville City Council chambers to hammer out fundamental agreements that became the Northeast Washington Forestry Coalition.
-Those leaders were Russ Vaagen, manager of Vaagen Brothers Lumber, Tim Coleman of the Kettle Range Conservation Group, consulting forester Maurice Williamson, forester Lloyd McGee, Mike Petersen of The Lands Council, and former Twisp Mayor Jim Doran.
+Those leaders were Russ Vaagen, manager of Vaagen Brothers Lumber, Tim Coleman of the Kettle Range Conservation Group (who later became a Conservation Northwest employee), consulting forester Maurice Williamson, forester Lloyd McGee, Mike Petersen of The Lands Council, and former Twisp Mayor Jim Doran.